 As opposed to the single opt-in forms, where a visitor subscribes just by entering his information in the form, the additional check ensures that someone else hasn’t entered the subscriber’s information.

 Advantages of Double Opt-In Forms

 1. Reduction in Unsolicited Emails Being Sent Out

 Call it a meaningless prank, but there are cases where people enter someone else’s email address to subscribe to the mailing list.
-This result in individuals receiving unsolicited emails from sources they never subscribed for.
+This results in individuals receiving unsolicited emails from sources they never subscribed to.